 USB Internet Stick

 Say goodbye to internet cafes and hunting for free wi-fi; now connecting your laptop on the road is a breeze.
-When I met up with Nomadic Chick in Goa, she introduced me to my first USB Broadband stick.
+I bought my first Reliance USB Internet Broadband stick in Goa.
 These wonder-babies offer convenience and flexibility for the flashpacker who wants to touch the net world from a mountain peak, beach or moving train.

 India has a few USB broadband companies– Reliance, Photon, Idea and Airtel.
 The downside of purchasing from an Indian USB broadband company is that your USB stick will only work in India.
 For 1,500-2,800 rupees (approx $33-$63) for the stick and a 5 – 50 GB of data plan, it’s a decent option if you plan to use a lot of internet.